grantUser/weebgakuin-plus/README.md

 Clicking the Stream button for eligible content will open a video player that streams the content directly.

+## Development Status

+Please note that WeebGakuin+ is currently under active development.
+New features and improvements are being worked on to enhance your experience.
+The script is designed to adapt to changes on [weebgakuin.org](https://weebgakuin.org/), but occasional issues might arise.

+## Streaming Subtitles

+**Important:** At the moment, subtitles for streaming content are not yet available.
+We're working hard to bring this feature to you in future updates.
+Your patience and support are greatly appreciated.

+If you encounter any issues or have suggestions, feel free to contribute or open an issue on the [GitHub repository](https://github.com/grantUser/weebgakuin-plus).
+We value your feedback!

 ## Compatibility

 This script has been tested and verified to work on [weebgakuin.org](https://weebgakuin.org/) using the Tampermonkey extension for popular web browsers.